 - Re-work your menu for profit by knowing what customers are buying and in which combinations (for instance, one item that doesn’t seem as profitable on its own might actually be more than meets the eye if customers who purchase it are also purchasing other things with it);

-- Crafting or tweaking your loyalty program to convert first-time diners into raving fans and support your revenue and profitability goals;
+- Crafting or tweaking your loyalty program to convert first-time diners into raving fans and support profitability goals;

-- More effective and efficient marketing, so your money goes unwasted.
+- More efficient marketing so your money goes unwasted;

 Wondering if using Customer Intelligence is a worthy use of precious profit margin?
 GoGoGuest has helped restaurant type businesses achieve: